-For further information about WSU course requirements and the transfer of credit before you apply, contact Jane Kinkel (509-358-7537 or email@example.com).
+For further information about WSU course requirements and the transfer of credit before you apply, contact Becki Meehan (509-358-7630) or (email@example.com).

 Learn more by making an appointment.